Chief Yaya Jarjusey Cross-Examined At Mansa Konko Magistrate Court

 The witness replied that he is the Head Chief because of his length of service; that he has served longer than all the Chiefs in LRR and was neither appointed by presidents’ Barrow or Jammeh as Head Chief.

-The witness stated that all six Chiefs of LRR attended the meeting with President Barrow at the State House where he made a statement; that he could not remember what he told President Barrow because it is now a long time since the meeting was convened; that he spoke in his capacity as Chief and also on behalf of his co-Chiefs.
+The witness stated that all six Chiefs of LRR attended the meeting with President Barrow at the State House where he made a statement; that he could not remember what he told President Barrow because it is now a long time since the meeting was convened.
+He said at that meeting, he spoke in his capacity as Chief and also on behalf of his co-Chiefs.

 “I am not saying that what had been narrated in the audio, is not true, but the reason why we took him (the accused person) to Court is he added insults,” Chief Jarjusey replied.